lozjackson/ember-clock/README.md

 # ember-clock

 This is an Ember addon that provides a clock service.
-The clock synchronises to the local host system clock and can be used to display the time or can be used to update time sensitive properties.
+The clock synchronizes to the local host system clock and can be used to display the time or can be used to update time sensitive properties.

+## Installation

+* `npm install ember-clock --save-dev`

 ## ClockService